awslabs/multi-model-server/docs/mms_on_fargate.md

 ## Familiarize Yourself With Our Containers

-With the current release of [MMS, 0.3](https://github.com/awslabs/mxnet-model-server/releases/tag/v0.3.0), we now providing official containers are provided with MMS preinstalled.
-There are 2 containers:
+With the current release of [MMS, 0.3](https://github.com/awslabs/mxnet-model-server/releases/tag/v0.3.0), we are providing pre-configured, optimized container images of MMS.
+We have two container images, one for CPU and one for GPU.

 * [awsdeeplearningteam/mms_cpu](https://hub.docker.com/r/awsdeeplearningteam/mms_cpu/)
 * [awsdeeplearningteam/mms_gpu](https://hub.docker.com/r/awsdeeplearningteam/mms_gpu/)

 In our article we are going to use cpu container (mms_cpu).

 There are several constraints that one should consider when using Fargate:

 1. There is no GPU support at the moment.
 2. mms_cpu container is optimized for the Skylake Intel processors (that we have on our [C5 EC2 instances](https://aws.amazon.com/ec2/instance-types/c5/)).
 However, since we are using Fargate, unfortunately there is no guarantee that the actual hardware will be Skylake.

-Our containers come with preinstalled config of the SqueezeNet model (such a nice coincidence that we have decided to run inference for exactly this model :) ).
+Our containers come with pre-installed config of the SqueezeNet model (such a nice coincidence that we have decided to run inference for exactly this model :) ).
 Even though the config is pre-baked in the container, it is highly recommended to have a quick look at it.
+Familiarize yourself with the [MMS configuration](https://github.com/awslabs/mxnet-model-server/blob/master/docker/mms_app_cpu.conf) and [configuring MMS Container docs](https://github.com/awslabs/mxnet-model-server/blob/master/docker/README.md).
-[Familiarize yourself](https://github.com/awslabs/mxnet-model-server/blob/master/docker/mms_app_cpu.conf),since for your own model, most likely you will have to update it. here is the line in the config that is pointing to the binary of the model:
+For your model, you will have to update this configuration.
+Here is the line in the config that is pointing to the binary of the model:

 ```
 https://github.com/awslabs/mxnet-model-server/blob/master/docker/mms_app_cpu.conf#L3